fastlane/fastlane/fastlane/docs/Platforms.md

 # Support for multiple platforms

-`fastlane` can handle multiple operating systems in one `Fastfile`.
+`fastlane` can handle multiple app platforms in one `Fastfile`.
 This is super useful for projects supporting iPhone, Mac OS X and Android apps.

 Watch this magic: